Allerek/Rust-Internal/README.md

-# Rust-Internal
+# RustInternal

-This paste is shitty, lagging as hell
+Harvey Brought from Bditt this source is start dropcheats/fruityskills enjoy the paste!